goodloop/autoware_auto_mirror/src/urdf/README.md

 # Domain Description

-The `urdf` sub-directory contains descriptions of the vehicle dimentions and sensor layouts.
+The `urdf` sub-directory contains descriptions of vehicle dimensions and sensor layouts.